DasaSimo/Interactive-Web-Visualization/README.md

 ### 1. Initialization

- We used the D3 library to read in `samples.json`and setup the intitial screnn display.
+ We used the D3 library to read in `samples.json`and setup the intitial screen display.
 The first subject ID data found in `sample.json` was retrieved for this initial display.
-The dropdown will be filled by using function initDropDown.
+The dropdown is filled by using function initDropDown.

 ### 2. Panel Info and Metadata